Aydiner3/Aydiner3/README.md

 - 👋 Hi, I’m @Aydiner3
-- 👀 I’m interested React and Sass .
-I am front end developer now.
-But i want to be full stack.
+- 👀 I’m interested Reactjs and Spring Boot .
+I am full stack developer.
+I have two years experince in coding.

 <!---
 Aydiner3/Aydiner3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.